 Methamphetamine (meth) is a stimulant.
-The FDA-approved brand-name medication is Desoxyn®.
+The FDAapproved brand-name medication is Desoxyn[®].

-Mexican drug trafficking organizations have become the primary manufacturers and distributors of methamphetamine to cities throughout the United States, including in Hawaii.
-Domestic clandestine laboratory operators also produce and distribute meth but usually on a smaller scale.
+Mexican drug trafficking organizations have become the primary manufacturers and distributors of methamphetamine throughout the United States, including in Hawaii.
+Domestic clandestine laboratory operators also produce and distribute meth but on an exponenentially smaller scale.
 The methods used depend on the availability of precursor chemicals.